mdxtoc/qtpi/docs/qtpi_description.md

 ## Probability vectors and symbolic calculation

 Qtpi uses a symbolic quantum calculator: only at the point of measurement does it calculate numerically.
-This enables it to do some nice tricks, like 'teleporting' an unknown qbit.
+This enables it to do some nice tricks, like accurately 'teleporting' a qbit whose vector is unknown.

 Qbits are represented as integer indices into a quantum state of probability vectors in the computational basis defined by `|0>` and `|1>`.
 An unentangled qbit indexes a pair of probability expressions (*A*, *B*) representing (*A*`|0>`+*B*`|1>`).
 A singly-entangled qbit indexes a quadruple (*A*,*B*,*C*,*D*), representing \[*i*; *j*\](*A*`|00>`+*B*`|01>`+*C*`|10>`+*D*`|11>`), where *i* and *j* are the indices of the entangled qbits (some of *A*, *B*, *C* and *D* will be zero, because of entanglement).
 And so on for larger entanglements.